NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 While I’ll continue to be an ambassador for Purpose, I’m even more passionate about it only being worthwhile if an agency leader has a realistic plan for how to engage their team with it.

-A token purpose might be on a wall poster, or ticking a box from a business coach or mentor.
+A token purpose statement might be on a wall poster, or ticking a box from a business coach or mentor.
 But it will ultimately be no more than a distraction.
 It will confuse and annoy a team, waste time, and cause frustration.

 Keep track of your agency’s growth KPIs in a dedicated marketing dashboard.
 Try AgencyAnalytics free for 14 days.